Modern Minimal Perfect Hashing: A Survey: Perfect Hashing through Brute-Force

-\myparagraph{PtrHash\@.} Lastly in this section, PtrHash \cite{grootkoerkamp2025ptrhash} builds on both PTHash and PHOBIC with the intent of simplifying the design of the data structure to accelerate queries.
-The two main simplifications are: (1) a value $v_i$ is coded using exactly 1 byte, hence PtrHash stores a plain byte array at its core; (2) the use of fixed-size partitions.
+\myparagraph{PtrHash\@.} PtrHash \cite{grootkoerkamp2025ptrhash} builds on both PTHash and PHOBIC with the intent of simplifying the design of the data structure to accelerate queries.
+The two main simplifications are: (1) a value $v_i$ is coded using exactly 1 byte, hence PtrHash stores a plain byte array at its core; (2) the allocation of the same number of output slots for each partition.
 The values stored in PtrHash are therefore less than $256$ by design.
 If none of the values $\{0,\ldots,255\}$ is able to place a bucket, PtrHash bumps out already placed buckets in a similar way to cuckoo hashing \cite{pagh2004cuckoo}.
 Like PHOBIC, PtrHash partitions the input into small partitions and uses not only the same number of buckets per partition but also the same number of output slots.
-That is, while the partitions have variable size in PHOBIC and PTHash-HEM, PtrHash uses fixed-size partitions.
-This has the net advantage that, during a query for key $x$, the size of the partition to which $x$ belongs is readily available rather than having to retrieve it from an encoded sequence.
+This has the net advantage that, during a query for key $x$, the size of the partition to which $x$ belongs to does not have to be retrieved from an encoded sequence.
 PtrHash further uses Taylor approximations of the optimal bucket assignment function introduced in PHOBIC, which are more efficient to compute.
-Additionally, it uses a cache-friendly implementation of Elias-Fano coding~\cite{elias74efficient,fano71number} that supports faster access but consumes slightly more space.
-Finally, it uses explicit prefetching of batches of keys to increase query throughput.
+Lastly, it supports explicit prefetching of batches of keys to increase query throughput.